waynodiablo/Oystercard/thermostat/thermostat.md

 Please check out the [Learning Objectives for this week](learning_objectives.md) and refer to these throughout the week.

-The project this week is to create a simple digital thermostat, using JavaScript, test-driven with Jasmine and using JQuery to interact with the HTML page.
+The project this week is to create a simple digital thermostat, using JavaScript, test-driven with Jasmine and using jQuery to interact with the HTML page.
 As with Battleships Web, there are 2 parts to this project:

 * The first is to build a thermostat model, which encapsulates the business logic.
 * The second is to create a user interface (UI) in HTML to interact with the thermostat and provide buttons and a display similar to the following: